EventStore/documentation/docs/clients/dotnet/5.0/subscriptions/competing-consumers.md

 # Competing consumers

-This document explains how to use .NET API for setting up and consuming competing consumer subscription groups.
-For an overview of competing consumers and how they relate to other subscription types, please see the [overview document](./reading-subscribing-events.md#volatile-subscriptions).
+This page explains how to use .NET API for setting up and using competing consumer subscription groups.
+Competing consumers use persistent subscriptions that are maintained by the server.
+For an overview of persistent subscriptions and how they relate to other subscription types, please see the [overview document](README.md#persistent-subscriptions).

 ::: tip
-The Administration UI includes a _Competing Consumers_ section where a user can create, update, delete and view subscriptions and their statuses.
+The Administration UI includes a _Persistent Subscriptions_ section where a user can create, update, delete and view subscriptions and their statuses.
 :::

 ## Creating a persistent subscription